How to Create an Effective DSAR Response Process

 Privacy, as a topic, is quite en vogue right now.
-Regulations like the EU’s General Data Protection Regulation (GDPR) and the U.S.’s California Consumer Privacy Act (CCPA) have done a number on organisations already from a business planning, budgeting, and personnel perspective—and the CCPA hasn’t even launched yet!
+Regulations like the EU’s General Data Protection Regulation (GDPR) and the U.S.’s California Consumer Privacy Act (CCPA) have done a number on organisations already—and the CCPA just launched a month and a half ago!

 A key feature of privacy regulations is that they allow individuals to see what personal information of theirs that organisations have stored.
 These requests, known as Data Subject Access Requests (DSAR), require an organisation with data on an individual to produce that information and allow for remediation, usually in the form of deletion.

 In the EU, many companies are still playing catchup with the GDPR.
 They’re aware that they must do something to avoid heavy regulatory fines when it comes to DSARs (up to e20 million or 4% of annual global turnover) but they don’t have a full data inventory or a set process to fulfill DSARs, and therefore no prescribed workflow.
-Companies in the U.S. still have a little time—but they have to get moving on building up a proper data inventory if they want to accurately fulfill a DSAR.
-Without a data inventory, it is practically impossible to comply with privacy laws because fulfilling a DSAR.
+Companies in the U.S. still have a little time before regulators start enforcing the CCPA in earnest—but they have to get moving on building up a proper data inventory if they want to accurately fulfill a DSAR.
+Without a data inventory, it is practically impossible to comply with privacy laws.

 After your data inventory has been established, there are steps to completing each request, which we’ve laid out below.